Mythotic-Tinker-Station/invuled-los/README.md

 Invasion Unleashed - Legion of Sin is a zandronum mapset for it's gamemode invasion.
 This set will contain atleast 32 maps to play on invasion gamemode

-Information on how to build will come later
+Information on how to build will come later.
+Test